8.9 Enhancing social inclusion through culture

 On this page

-The shift of paradigms can be illustrated by the change in youth worker education.
-Previously it was part of vocational training in higher education, and it belonged to the social field.
-In 2017, after the introduction of youth specialisation of community coordinator BA (Közösségszervezés BA), it was positioned to the education area of humanities with the explicit aim of shifting the perspective from the corrective approach to the preventive one, where culture and creation of inclusive communities play a key role.
+The government's emphasis on basic cultural provision promotes equal access to culture, and the goal of social inclusion is also present.
+The paradigm shift can be illustrated by the change in the training of youth workers.
+It used to be part of vocational training in higher education and belonged to the social sector.
+In 2017, after the introduction of youth specialisation of Cultural Community Coordinator BA (Közösségszervezés BA), it was positioned to the education area of humanities with the explicit aim of shifting the perspective from the corrective approach to the preventive one, where culture and creation of inclusive communities play a key role.

 Arany János Talent Support Programme

 The role of cultural activities can also be found in talent support programmes.
 The most important programme is the Arany János Talent Support Programme that 'enable disadvantaged students to study in good quality schools, and also focus on personal development alongside education'.
 (Nagy-Zsilavetz, 2011) The programme (Arany János Tehetséggondozó Program) covers the entire country with almost 3 000 students participating.
 It is based on a complex approach: the development process is supported by educational, cultural and social activities, for example, methods of drama pedagogy are used.
 The Institute for Educational Research and Development coordinated the programme, and the Ministry of Interior (Belügyminisztérium) is responsible for the funding.
 (For more information see sub-chapter 4.4 Inclusive Programmes for Young People.)